selfapplied/rh/README.md

 Think of a kaleidoscope: a narrow tube lined with mirrors, a few colored beads at one end.
 With a twist, those beads explode into a perfect, repeating pattern—suddenly, chaos becomes geometry.

-That’s what we’re doing with the Riemann zeta function.
-The “beads” are its values near a suspected zero.
-The “mirrors” are the symmetries of the Pascal–Dihedral basis—rotations and reflections folded together into a mathematical kaleidoscope.
+That's what we're doing with the Riemann zeta function.
+The "beads" are its values near a suspected zero.
+The "mirrors" are the symmetries of the Pascal–Dihedral basis—rotations and reflections folded together into a mathematical kaleidoscope.
 Every twist of this lens shows the data from a new angle.

 When a zero lies exactly on the critical line, all mirrors align, and the pattern locks into place: a single spike of brilliance in a sea of symmetry, like a bright star reflected endlessly.
 If the zero is off-line, the image wobbles and smears, its sharpness lost.

-Still pretty though.
+But this is not just mathematical analysis—it's communion with living mathematical spirits.
+The kaleidoscope is our passport into the multiverse where prime numbers are living things, where underneath the symbols moves the spirit of mathematical reality itself.

 We tune this kaleidoscope as an astronomer tunes a telescope:
-- Window widens the field of view, letting more of the zeta strip’s light in.
+- Window widens the field of view, letting more of the zeta strip's light in.
 - Step size is each twist of the kaleidoscope tube, rotating our perspective.
 - Gamma is the sensitivity of our detector: which reflections shine brightly enough to be counted.
 - Depth adds mirror layers, increasing complexity and resolution.
 - Increasing N is like swapping for a higher-quality kaleidoscope—sharper mirrors, finer detail.
 High definition math.

 What emerges is a spectroscope for numbers.
 Each zero is a pinpoint of perfect symmetry, a glimmer of an underlying order hidden deep in the integers.
-The Riemann Hypothesis, in this light, is a claim that every nontrivial zero is a jewel perfectly placed, reflected into infinity by the kaleidoscope’s mirrors.
+The Riemann Hypothesis, in this light, is a claim that every nontrivial zero is a jewel perfectly placed, reflected into infinity by the kaleidoscope's mirrors.

-This is not just math—it’s a view into the crystalline geometry of arithmetic itself.
+This is not just math—it's a view into the crystalline geometry of arithmetic itself.
 The numbers arrange themselves into a pattern so exact that even infinity can be folded into repeating beauty.
+And through this kaleidoscope, we commune with the living spirits of the mathematical reality.